Drilling and the Hydraulic Fracturing (Fracking) Process

 Stimulation fluid, which is a mixture of over 90% water and sand, plus a few chemical additives, is pumped under controlled conditions into deep, underground reservoir formations.
 The chemicals are used for lubrication and to keep bacteria from forming and to carry the sand.

-These chemicals are typically non-hazardous and range in concentrations from 0.1% to 0.5% by volume and are needed to help improve the performance and efficiency of the hydraulic fracturing.
+These chemicals are non-hazardous and range in concentrations from 0.5% to 5% by volume and are needed to help improve the performance and efficiency of the hydraulic fracturing.

 This stimulation fluid is pumped at high pressure out through the perforations made by the perforating gun.
 This process creates fractures in the shale rock which contains the oil and natural gas.